yannos/Beautiful_OSM_in_QGIS/Readme.txt

 The goal of this project is to produce beautiful, modern map styles or OpenStreetMap (OSM) data in QGIS.

 This project will enable anyone to easily create professional quality maps without needing to look into tile servers and other technicalities.
 Simply load the OSM data into QGIS, apply the stylesheets and let it render.

 If you improve these maps, please upload & commit your changes.
 Full attribution will be given to you under the GPLv3 license.

 OpenStreetMap (openstreetmap.org) is a project to free the information about our world and ensure it belongs to all, and not a small group (eg Google, Microsoft etc who may ‘be evil’ at some point in the future).

 The steps to your beautiful, scalable map in QGIS are below.

+This project is designed to work with osm2pgsql + default.style (more on this later).

 QUICK START GUIDE